 First-Party Data Format

-- There is no “data-mapping” process that maps the client’s data schema to the Salesforce DMP schema.
-This reduces the time it takes to process and load the data into Salesforce DMP.
+- There is no “data-mapping” process that maps the client’s data schema to the Audience Studio schema.
+This reduces the time it takes to process and load the data into Audience Studio.

-- Each client effectively gets a custom schema in Salesforce DMP that is represented as a collection of attributes and attribute values.
+- Each client effectively gets a custom schema in Audience Studio that is represented as a collection of attributes and attribute values.

 - Columns from the client’s data schema are treated as attributes and can be created on the fly.
-The Salesforce DMP ETL platform automatically identifies new attributes (or columns) and attribute values in the input data and load them into Salesforce DMP.
+The Audience Studio ETL platform automatically identifies new attributes (or columns) and attribute values in the input data and load them into Audience Studio.

-While the Salesforce DMP ETL system can work with almost any data format that is provided by the client’s systems, The preferred format for the first-party data is LZO but Salesforce DMP also accepts CSV and GZIP.
+While the Audience Studio ETL system can work with almost any data format that is provided by the client’s systems, the preferred format for the first-party data is LZO, but Audience Studio also accepts GZIP and 7z.
 LZO format and some additional requirements are described below:

 - Each line in the data file for first-party data must contain all the data for a given user and should be delimited using the CARET (^) character.